Local Refugee CareWelcoming our Newest Neighbors

 Grossmont Adult Health Occupation Center – El Cajon

-East Region Adult Education (English as a Second Language, Automotive, Art, Welding, Upholstery, and more…)
+East Region Adult Education (Automotive, Art, Welding, Upholstery, and more…)

 AVID Program Excellent program for refugee kids and youth to help close the achievement gap.